NEETDemXn/dotfiles/README.md

 should equal the size of the RAM.

 Date: *05-19-2024*
-- For some reason, the installer uses the graphics card now (???)
-I could be wrong, but appending the `nomodeselect` parameter (by pressing the `e` key) before running the live installation will work.
+- For some reason, running the installer causes a blackscreen.
+Appending the `nomodeselect` parameter (by pressing the `e` key & typing `nomodeselect` at the end of the line) before running the live installation will get it to work.